sciath/sciath/docs/index.rst

 -  A set of tools to parse / filter and query text files for test verification purposes
--  A “harness” object to quickly define and process a set of tests
+-  A "harness" object to quickly define and process a set of tests
--  Internally, a “launcher” object to manage launching a serial or MPI job locally or via a batch queuing system
+-  Internally, a "launcher" object to manage launching a serial or MPI job locally or via a batch queuing system

 How do I use this ?